rcl-ssl/docs/containers/docker.md

 In this section, we will learn how to use the RCL SSL DNS AutoRenew docker image to install and renew SSL/TLS certificates created in the [RCL SSL Portal](../portal//portal.md) in a docker host.

 {: .information }
 Before you can use RCL SSL DNS AutoRenew for Docker, you must have already created your certificate(s) in the RCL SSL Portal using the [Azure DNS](../portal/azure-dns.md) or [Azure DNS SAN](../portal/azure-dns-san.md) option.
-The certificate(s) that you would like to install must be specified in your [configuration](#notes) of RCL DNS AutoRenew for Docker.
+The certificate(s) that you would like to install must be specified in your [configuration](#notes) of RCL SSL DNS AutoRenew for Docker.

 # Automatically Install and Renew SSL/TLS Certificates